Murbie/CSC-842/Module 5/README.md

 For my last cycle, I wanted to return to Python and learn more about networking actually use scapy in Python.
 I found a project in Josh's spreadsheet that seemed to be an attainable goal, which is shown in the next section below.

 ##Objective
 Corey Steele- Write a TCP SYN tracer that starts with a TTL of 1 and walks the packet to its destination by incrementing the TTL.
 This sort of tool can often identify passive/in-line devices that don't show-up on normal traceroute results.
 Key criteria is the tool should recognize when its reached its destination, and stop; also should stop after 254 hops (or whatever the maximum TTL for the OS is.)
-Should be written in a language that is cross-platform and support logging output to a greppable text file AND to an XML file (schema to be defined by implementor.)

 ##Files Overview:
 * tracer.py - main script that executes the TCP tracer